 Drinking Water and pipe water

 Pipe water was used in the workshop in Switzerland and drinking water was consumed by our staff in Hong Kong and Guangzhou office.
 The Group constantly reminds employees of the importance of saving water.
-As hygiene is the most important measure of reducing the spread of diseases, the frequency of cleaning was enhanced which led to more water consumption.

-Paper and packing material
+Paper and packing materials